 Last, a standard theory is that smoking might curb appetite due to increased dopamine release (Brody et al. 200914).

 Since the neurotransmitter provides the same reward effect as sweets in the brain, it could reduce cravings.
 However, this theory has not been proven true in studies to date (Perkins et al. 199415).

 Does Smoking Marijuana Break Your Fast?

 Since doctors prescribe medical marijuana to people who suffer from loss of appetite, it will make you hungry instead of suppressing your appetite.

 So if you have trouble sticking with intermittent fasting due to hunger, the green herb is a terrible idea.

 However, we’re interested in whether smoking cannabis breaks the fast.

-It found insulin levels in people who smoked marijuana were on average 16% lower than others.
+It found insulin levels in people who smoked marijuana were, on average, 16% lower than in others.

 But that’s not all: these individuals also had a 17% lower risk of developing insulin resistance and a narrower waist circumference (Penner et al. 201316).